How SSI $2,000 Limit Keeps Those with Disabilities in Poverty

 To be eligible for an ABLE account, applicants must be disabled by age 26.
 Unfortunately, this provision excludes many Americans who developed disabilities later in life from participating.
 In response to this limit, a new 2021 Senate bill called the ABLE Age Adjustment Act raises the eligibility age to 46.
 It’s currently in committee on Capitol Hill.

 Until the creation of ABLE accounts, disabled people had few means to save their money and still receive disability benefits.
 And while these accounts are a great step, more must be done to better support those with disabilities, particularly during the COVID era.
-It’s appalling that those living with disabilities were excluded from receiving the first two COVID relief stimulus payments in 2020.
+Disability loans can provide some short-term relief, but they should only be taken as a last resort.

-With the recently signed “American Rescue Plan,” those with disabilities will receive $1,400 in pandemic relief this time around.
+With the recently signed “American Rescue Plan” in March, those with disabilities will receive $1,400 in pandemic relief this time around.
 It’s a great step in the right direction, but it’s far from enough to keep families afloat.

 More stories: Why Zazu Nova’s Legacy at Stonewall Deserves Recognition